NY Real Estate Exam · Free Sample Questions

 Show answer ↓

-Correct answer: BA stock certificate and a proprietary lease
+Correct answer: CA stock certificate and a proprietary lease

 In a cooperative, the buyer does not own real property.
 Instead, they own shares of stock in the cooperative corporation (evidenced by a stock certificate) and receive a proprietary lease giving them the right to occupy a specific unit.
 There is no deed and no traditional real property mortgage in a co-op purchase.